Programme Officer - Sustainable Trade

 • Familiar with the goals and operation of TRAFFIC;

-• Fluency in spoken and written English is a must; fluency in Hungarian and/or German with additional languages of the LENA countries (Bulgarian, Serbian, Slovenian), a distinct advantage.
+• Fluency in spoken and written English is a must; fluency in other languages, preferably German and/or Russian, is a distinct advantage.

 • Strong communication, analytical and presentation skills, including strong writing abilities in the English language; multi-media communications experience an asset;